Our Approach

 Helping children and youth grow with nature.

-Through hands-on learning, caring mentorship, and joyful exploration in all seasons, participants discover their unique strengths, build practical skills, and gain tools to navigate both the forest and life with courage and curiosity.
+Through hands-on learning, caring mentorship, and joyful exploration in all seasons, participants discover their strengths, build practical skills, and gain tools to navigate both the forest and life with courage and curiosity.
+Our instructors create space for questions, discovery, and reflection — helping kids think critically, solve problems, and connect meaningfully with the natural world.

-These experiences are a pathway to a grounded, empowered future for individuals and the communities they help shape.
+These experiences are a pathway to a strong, empowered future for individuals, their communities, and the Earth.

-Our forest school curriculum is designed to build ecological understanding alongside practical skills for resilience, self-reliance, and stewardship.
+Our forest school curriculum helps kids and youth build a deep understanding of nature, alongside practical skills for self-reliance, resilience, and caring for the Earth.
 Key areas of learning include:

 Naturalist knowledge

-• Wildlife observation: getting to know the animals who share our environment and how they live, including direct observation and tracking their movement through the landscape
+- Wildlife observation: Getting to know the animals we share the land with — how they live, move, and communicate — through direct observation and tracking.

-• Birds and bird language: learning about different species of birds, how they communicate, and what we can learn from them about our surroundings
+- Birds and bird language: Learning about different birds, how they interact, and what they can teach us about the world around us.

 Wilderness skill development

-• Outdoor and survival skills: drawing on nature to meet our basic needs – fire, water, shelter, food.
-Skills like fire-building, carving, shelter-building, navigation, and crafting using natural materials.
+- Outdoor and survival skills: Using what nature provides to meet basic needs like fire, water, shelter, and food.
+This includes hands-on skills like fire-building, carving, shelter-making, navigation, and crafting with natural materials.

 We believe that children and youth learn best when they’re trusted, supported, and immersed in the natural world.
 Our mentorship-based approach encourages participants to follow their curiosity, take healthy risks, and direct their own learning at their own pace, in their own way.